Brendonovich/webdirections-2023/slides.md

 - First, we declare schema
   - Represents the shape of `handleSubmit` data + defines validations
-  - Zod comes with a bunch of validation functions, so we can validate emails easily and enforce minimum lengths
+  - Zod comes with a bunch of validation functions, so we can validate emails easily and enforce minimum lengths *click*
-- Second, we infer the type of the form _from_ the schema, effectively killing 2 bird with 1 stone
+- Second, we infer the type of the form _from_ the schema, effectively killing 2 birds with 1 stone *click*
 - Last, we set the schema as our form's 'resolver', meaning that it will be used for all validation -->